klmcwhirter/pi-day-2024-with-py/docs/second-wind.md

 ------|--------
 [wasmtime](https://github.com/bytecodealliance/wasmtime)|The Byte Code Alliance runner written in Rust; uses the Cranelift code generator
 [wasmer](https://github.com/wasmerio/wasmer)|Written in Rust; no spec version mentioned but says implements WASIX, WASI and emscripten; supports the Single Pass, Cranelift and LLVM pluggable compilers
 [wazero](https://github.com/tetratelabs/wazero)|This is the runner of choice for most of the golang community.
-The main branch indicates support for WASM Core V1 and V2 specs
+The main branch indicates support for WASM Core V1 and V2 specs; WASI preview 1

 ### Code Generators or Compilers